 This course is a continuation of Clinical Science I. The principles studied in Clinical Science I are applied to the cervical, thoracic, and lumbar spines and temporomandibular joint.
 In addition, principles and mechanics specific to spinal pathology will be introduced.
 Pathologies investigated in Clinical Science I that affect the extremities will be reexamined with regard to their effect on the spine.
 Material from BIO 301 Gross Anatomy, PT 405 Analysis of Human Movement, PT 407 Applied Physiology, PT 409 Clinical Skills, PT 402 Clinical Science I, and BIO 302 Neuroscience will be integrated into the course.
 Classroom and laboratory sessions will be utilized to facilitate integration of these skills into total patient care.
-2 hours lecture, 4 hours lab
+(Lecture: 2 hours, Lab: 4 hours)

-Prerequisite: PT 515; Corequisites: PT 505, PT 511 Fall only
+Prerequisite: PT 515; Corequisites: PT 505, PT 511

-505 Clinical Science III
+605 Clinical Science III

 This course reviews cardiopulmonary anatomy and physiology, pathophysiology, and the effects of aging on these systems.
-Cadiopulmonary dysfunction as a complication of other medical conditions is stressed.
+Cardiopulmonary dysfunction as a complication of other medical conditions is stressed.
 Analysis, evaluation, differential diagnosis, intervention and modification within the scope of practice of physical therapy are emphasized.
 The impact of medical laboratory studies, medical diagnoses, graded exercise testing with EKG analysis, and pharmacological factors on PT examination and treatment planning are discussed.
 Intervention stresses environmental and lifestyle factors, health and wellness attitudes, and physical therapy as integral to patient and public education.
 Classroom, laboratory, group, and clinical sessions will be used to facilitate integration of competencies and skills.
-3 hours lecture, 2 hours lab
+(Lecture: 3 hours, Lab: 2 hours)

-Prerequisites: PT 515; Corequisites: PT 503, PT 511 Fall only
+Prerequisites: PT 515; Corequisites: PT 503, PT 511